purutechno/asunnyday/README.md

 #running in Web
+- In Progress [ The app simply takes you to the ]
+[ TODO: Firebase Hosting ]

 #App Flow for Android/IOS
 - Install the app -> Open the app -> Location Permission pop-up appears